 Real Life.
 A lot of people give up on life.
 They feel overwhelmed by the things happening around them.
 But it is still too early to give up.
 Things will always change for the better.
 If it doesn’t, it means that it is not the end.

 Persevere.
 Hold on.
 It will eventually be alright.

 8. Let your actions speak for themselves.

 The good players I play with often are quiet in-game.
 They don’t talk a lot of trash.
-They just play.
+They play.
 They let their game show what other players compensate for by trash-talking.
-Sure, some love to brag, but still, their gameplay back it up.
+Sure, some love to brag, but still, their gameplay backs it up.

 Real Life.
 Don’t lift your own chair.
 Just do your job.
-Let others notice your hard work and lift you up.
+Let others notice your hard work and lift you.
 Words can be empty unless backed up by actions.

 9. Don’t judge a person by their skin.